-- First offense Suspension of driving privileges for 6 months (eligible for JDP on 31st day of suspension). - Second or subsequent offense Suspension of driving privileges for 3 years (not eligible for driving relief). - Effective Jan.
-1, 2009, a Monitoring Device Driving Permit will replace the Judicial Driving Permit.
-Also, the suspension period for a first offense for failing chemical testing will increase to 6 months; the suspension period for a first offense for refusing to submit to chemical testing will increase to 12 months.
-A first-time DUI offender who wishes to obtain and is eligible for driving relief during the suspension period must have a Breath Alcohol Ignition Interlock Device (BAIID) installed on his/her vehicle.
+- First offense Suspension of driving privileges for 12 months (eligible for MDDP on 31st day of suspension). - Second or subsequent offense Suspension of driving privileges for 3 years (not eligible for driving relief). - Effective Jan.
+1, 2009, a Monitoring Device Driving Permit (MDDP) replaced the Judicial Driving Permit (JDP).
+Individuals arrested for DUI prior to Jan.
+1, 2009, are still eligible for a JDP.
+For more information on the MDDP or JDP, see pages 18-19.

-In 2006, 91 percent of drivers arrested for DUI who refused to submit to or failed chemical testing lost their driving privileges; 83 percent of those were first offenders.
+In 2007, 92 percent of drivers arrested for DUI who refused to submit to or failed chemical testing lost their driving privileges; 83 percent of those were first offenders.